Woodend/Hesket Football Club

 The Woodend/Hesket Football Club, known as the Hawks, is an Australian Rules Football club playing in the Riddell District Football League.

-The club is located 65 km north west of Melbourne in the township of Woodend.
+The club is 65 km north west of Melbourne in the township of Woodend.

 The Club first played as Woodend-Hesket in 1978 following the merger between Woodend FC and Hesket FC.

-The Senior Club plays home games at the Gilbert Gordon oval.
+The Senior Club plays home games at the Gilbert Gordon Oval, Woodend.

-The club's main feeder team is the Woodend Junior Football Club (Woodend Hawks - www.woodendhawks.com.au) who were established 1973 and play their home games at the Woodend Racecourse.
+The club's main feeder team is the Woodend Junior Football Club (Woodend Hawks – www.woodendhawks.com.au) who were established 1973 and play their home games at the Woodend Racecourse and Recreation Reserve.

-Histories

-Hesket Football Club
+Hesket FC history

-Formed in 1873 the Hesket club participated in the local competitions including the Riddell Football League from 1920.
+Formed in 1873 the Hesket club participated in the local competitions including the Hesket and District Football Association in 1926.
+Hesket joined the Riddell Football League in 1936.

 The colours were red and white.
+In 1936, Clarrie O'Connor won the Harry O. White medal for the best and fairest player in the Riddell District Football League.

-In 1971 the club went into recess after the season only to reform in 1975 in the RDFL 2nd Division.
+In 1971 the club went into recess after the season, only to reform in 1975 in the RDFL 2nd Division.

 The club merged with Woodend in 1978.